 The buy to let student market has changed over recent years and luxury student accommodation has grown into a more common and attractive investment.
 Students now want more from their accommodation while property searching.
 Instead of living in cramped shared housing, students today crave spacious studio apartments.
 Rather than relying on their library WiFi to complete projects, students now favour a high-speed internet connection in their rental properties.

 Because there’s a demand for this type of property, investors can take advantage of this by buying a buy to let student property with higher average rental costs to allow for more attractive yields.
-Other features that will attract students to your buy to let accommodation include proximity to university campuses, on-site security and maintenance, and modern designs and furnishings.
+Other features that will attract students to your buy to let properties include proximity to university campuses, on-site security and maintenance, and modern designs and furnishings.

 Think About Buying a Residential Apartment